lpapailiou/fac/README.md

 ![action area](https://raw.githubusercontent.com/lpapailiou/fac/master/src/main/resources/img/jlang_actionarea.png)

 The code processing can be triggered at once by pushing the button ``go``.
-As soon as the input is validated, check marks will indicate if the processing was successful, or - if not - where the problem occurred.
+As soon as the input is validated, check marks will indicate if the processing was successful, or - if not - at which step the problem occurred.
 Additionally, a tab switch is triggered by the ``go`` button.
 If the code is valid, it will show the execution result, otherwise the validation tab.

-Additionally, there are minor features:
+Furthermore, there are additional minor features:
 <ul>
 <li>The theme can be switched between dark mode and light mode.</li>
 <li>The orientation of the split pane an be switched (vertical vs. horizontal).</li>